Teaching Probabilistic Logical Reasoning to Transformers: Experiments

-In Table~\ref{tab:RulerBert_PD_with_text}, we show how PCT improves the accuracy in RuleBERT.
-We observe a notable and consistent improvement over the baseline results in both settings (with and without the text of the rules), especially at deeper depths.
-Moreover, we evaluated the CS25 for the intermediate inferred facts.
-Using PCT, the CS25 accuracy of intermediate inferred facts significantly increases from an average of 50\% to over 90\%.
-Increasing the constraint satisfaction of intermediate inferred facts works synergistically with the model's accuracy by compelling the model to reason, thus, enhancing the model, especially at deeper depths.
-Appendix~\ref{sec:appendix4} includes more details of inferred intermediate facts.
+\textbf{RuleBERT} Table~\ref{tab:RulerBert_mybase} displays the impact of PCT on improving RuleBERT's accuracy over the baseline results of RoBERTa, especially at deeper depths.
+These results are for the baseline without the text of the rules (results with the rule's text yield similar outcomes; see Appendix~\ref{sec:appendix_RuleBERT_with_text}).
+Using PCT, the CS25 accuracy of intermediate inferred facts increases from an average of 50\% to over 90\%.
+Increasing the constraint satisfaction of intermediate inferred facts works synergistically with the accuracy of the model by compelling the model to reason, thus, enhancing it, especially at deeper depths.
+Appendix~\ref{sec:appendixIIF} includes more details about inferred intermediate facts.

-By deploying PCT in RuleTaker-pro, we observed a similar trend as in RuleBERT.
-First and foremost, as shown in Table~\ref{tab:ruletakerbase_PD_small}, PCT improves the CA1 accuracy in almost all models by incorporating the \textit{exact} probability values in the constraints.
-Both MSE and CE improve according to this metric.
-MSE alone did not learn the exact probabilities (but learned their approximation), and CE by itself does consider the probabilities explicitly.
-The next setting in which PCT improves our model is when it is used to train the models at lower depths, i.e., 2 and 3, and tested at higher depths.
-The improvements, in this case, show that the reasoning learned with PCT is transferred to higher depths.
-At depth 1, the number of applicable constraints is limited; thus, the change in accuracy is minor.
-CE+PCT achieves the best accuracy overall at CA1.
-We provide further analysis in Section~\ref{sec:transfer}.
-In CA10, MSE still achieves the best results, and PCT only improves CE for M2 and M3 tested on higher depths.
-Similar to RuleBERT, we observe a sharp increase of about 50\% in the satisfaction of constraints in all the models trained with PCT as shown in Table~\ref{tab:ruletakerbase_PD_small}.
+\textbf{RuleTaker-pro} By deploying PCT in RuleTaker-pro, we observe a similar trend to RuleBERT.
+As illustrated in Table~\ref{tab:ruletakerbase}, by incorporating exact probabilities into the constraints, PCT improves the accuracy of CA1 in most models.
+Another place where PCT shows improved generalization is when it is used to train the models at lower depths, i.e., 2 and 3, and tested at higher depths.
+This shows that the reasoning learned with PCT is transferred to higher depths.
+However, at depth 1, due to the limited number of applicable constraints, the change in accuracy is minor.
+Similar to RuleBERT, we observe a sharp increase of about 50\% in the CS in all the models trained with PCT.